In person or online. These classes can all be presented as a 3 hour session in-person or a 2-3 hour virtual demo/lecture with lots of time for Q&A.

 Etsy Shop Behind the Scenes (Business of Art)

 Tips, techniques and words of wisdom from a long-time Etsy Seller about what it takes to run an Etsy shop.
 Take a behind-the-scenes tour of the technical side of running your shop, setting up items via the Shop Manager, and choosing shipping profiles; as well as marketing and search tips to help get you started on the right foot.
-Note, this is a lecture style class, you do not need to bring a computer.

-Design your own Typeface (Digital Fabric Design)
+Design your own Typeface (Digital Design)

 Learn how to create your own font or typeface!
 Using your favorite art materials, you design a whole alphabet of letters in your favorite style.
 Once your letters are drawn, painted or cut out, you scan/photograph and upload them and using a free online tool you can make them into a font you can download and use on your computer.
 Get tips for fine tuning your font, styling your letters and more.

-Intro to Pixlr
+Intro to Pixlr (Digital Design)

 Get started with simple but powerful graphic design app, Pixlr E. Pixlr is free, works right in your web browser, and is an easy and accessible tool to start designing your own graphics, editing photos, designing fabrics and more.
 Learn step-by-step how to create and edit designs and use many of the built in tools.
 This class will be presented as a demo with detailed live Q&A. Because it is not feasible to complete a project on your computer while simultaneously watching a Zoom presentation, you will complete any projects on your own after class has ended.
 You do not need any special software or equipment for this class; all parts of the project can be completed using your own computer and basic web browser.